Iseult: Iseult of the White Hands

 After King Mark learns of the secret love affair between Tristan and Iseult, he banishes Tristan to Brittany, never to return to Cornwall.
 There, Tristan is placed in the care of Hoel of Brittany after receiving a wound.
-He meets and marries Hoel's daughter, Iseult Blanchmains (Iseult of the White Hands), because she shares the name of his former lover.
-They never consummate the marriage because of Tristan's love for Iseult of Ireland.
+Once he recovers, He meets and ultimately ends up in an arranged marriage with Hoel's daughter, Iseult Blanchmains (Iseult of the White Hands), for the purpose of an alliance and because she shares the name of his former lover.
+They never consummate the marriage because of Tristan's love for Iseult of Ireland, leaving her unfulfilled and frustrated with him; always waiting for him to come to her and never trying to approach him herself.

 During one adventure in Brittany, Tristan suffers a poisoned wound that only Iseult of Ireland, the world's most skilled physician, can cure.
 He sends a ship for her, asking that its crew fly white sails on the return if Iseult is aboard, and black if she is not.
 Iseult agrees to go, and the ship races home, white sails high.
 However, Tristan is too weak to look out his window to see the signal, so he asks his wife to check for him.
-In a moment of jealousy, Iseult of the White Hands tells him the sails are black, and Tristan expires immediately of despair.
+In a moment of jealousy, Iseult of the White Hands tells him the sails are black which causes Tristan to turn away from her as he expires immediately of despair.
+Realizing too late that her pettiness and lack of understanding have cost her the life of the man whom she still loved with all her heart, Iseult of the White Hands can only wallow in lament and wail over him in misery.
 When the Irish Iseult arrives to find her lover dead, grief overcomes her, and she passes away at his side.

 This death sequence does not appear in the Prose Tristan.
 In fact, while Iseult of the White Hands figures into some of the new episodes, she is never mentioned again after Tristan returns to Cornwall, although her brother Kahedin remains a prominent character.
 The plot element of the fatal misunderstanding of the white and black sails is similar to—and might have been derived from—the story of Aegeus and Theseus in Greek mythology.